ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 ***Transit Gateway***
 A Transit Gateway is a managed network service that allows to simplify the network architecture and improve security by consolidating multiple networks into a single, highly available, and scalable platform.

-It is essentially a hub-and-spoke architecture where multiple Virtual Private Clouds (VPCs) or Subnets can be connected to a central gateway.
-This enables communication between VPCs or Subnets without the need for individual VPN connections or peering configurations.

-In this pattern, two Transit gateways are considered.
-One for the communication between the management, worker and edge VPCs and another one for the integration of on-premise network with IBM Cloud resources.

 For more details on the IBM Cloud Transit Gateway refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-about)

 {: note}

 ### ***6. Gateway VPN***